akhil-kmr/1D-atmospheric-simulations-of-the-Early-Earth-and-Exoplanets/README.md

 ## Overview

-This repository accompanies the paper **"Simulations of the Evolving Ozone Layer: Implications for the Early Earth and Exoplanets."** It contains the simulation data, model configuration files, and analysis scripts used to study how Earth's atmosphere — and in particular its ozone (O₃) layer — responds to changing atmospheric oxygen levels from the **Proterozoic through the Phanerozoic to the present day**.
+This repository accompanies the paper **"Simulations of the Evolving Ozone Layer with Consequences for the Early Earth and Exoplanets"** It contains the simulation data, model configuration files, and analysis scripts used to study how Earth's atmosphere — and in particular its ozone (O₃) layer — responds to changing atmospheric oxygen levels from the **Proterozoic through the Phanerozoic to the present day**.

 The central scientific question is how atmospheric photochemistry and ozone evolve as O₂ rises from near-zero levels in the Proterozoic (the "faint young Sun" era) through the oxygenation events of the Phanerozoic to modern conditions.
 We simulate this evolution using four independent one-dimensional (1D) photochemical models, benchmarked against **WACCM6**, a configuration of the Community Earth System Model (CESM) that couples interactive chemistry with a three-dimensional general circulation model.